IsabelGarvi/asteroids-unity-game/README.md

 When a **medium** asteriod is When a BIG asteroid is detroyed by the fire, 2 **small** ones appear in its place.
 When ***ALL*** asteroids have been destroyed, the level is clear and more BIG asteroids appear.
 If the player loses all life points, **GAME OVER**.

+We have *3* different scenes:
+1. Start
+	- Click on the button to start the game.
+2. Level
+3. Game Over